xixiaofinland/sf.nvim/README.md

   dependencies = {
     'nvim-treesitter/nvim-treesitter',
-    'ibhagwan/fzf-lua', -- this is not needed if you don't use listing metadata files },
+    'ibhagwan/fzf-lua', -- no need if you don't use listing metadata feature },

   config = function()